 During the first three years, residents also participate in a weekly joint radiobiology course offered to a group of participating New York City radiation oncology programs.
 This course is designed to provide an understanding of the classical and molecular effects of radiation, radiation and cancer biology, and laboratory techniques used in radiobiological research.
 The collaborative inter-institutional nature of the course allows residents to network with trainees from other programs in New York City.

 As the role of proton therapy in our field expands, we are committed to providing MSK radiation oncology residents with strong training in proton therapy and have incorporated it into the formal residency training curriculum.
-Residents receive hands-on proton therapy training at both the New York Proton Center and the ProCure Proton Therapy Center, which has been recognized as an affiliate site of MSK.
+Residents receive hands-on proton therapy training at the New York Proton Center.
 In addition, there are multiple didactic sessions devoted to proton therapy throughout the educational blocks as well as many research opportunities at the proton center, and many residents are currently involved with proton therapy research projects.

 Memorial Sloan Kettering has one of the strongest brachytherapy programs in the country, with world experts in prostate and gynecological brachytherapy, intraoperative radiation therapy, and special procedures in brain, spine, and other subsites.
 The Brachytherapy Service is supported by a dedicated fellow and nurse practitioner.